Recorder-moe/s3-uploader/README.md

 # S3 Blob Storage Uploader

 This script automates the process of uploading *.mp4 files from a local folder to S3 Blob Storage **and delete them** from the local folder.
-It utilizes the [MioIO Client(mc)](https://min.io/docs/minio/linux/reference/minio-mc.html) to perform the upload.
+It utilizes the [MinIO Client(mc)](https://min.io/docs/minio/linux/reference/minio-mc.html) to perform the upload.

 ## Getting Started